Roch Marc Christian Kaboré

 Roch Marc Christian Kaboré ([ʁɔk maʁk kʁistjɑ̃ kabɔʁe]; born 25 April 1957) is a Burkinabé banker and politician who served as the President of Burkina Faso from 2015 until he was deposed in 2022.
 He was the Prime Minister of Burkina Faso between 1994 and 1996 and President of the National Assembly of Burkina Faso from 2002 to 2012.
 Kaboré was also president of the Congress for Democracy and Progress (CDP) until his departure from the party in 2014.
 He founded the People's Movement for Progress party that same year.

 Kaboré was elected president in the November 2015 general election, winning a majority in the first round of voting.
 Upon taking office, he became the first non-interim president in 49 years without any past ties to the military.
 Kaboré worked as a banker prior to his political career.

-On 24 January 2022, during a coup d'état, Kaboré was deposed and detained by the military.
+On 24 January 2022, Kaboré was deposed and detained by the military in a coup d'état.
 After the announcement, the military declared that the parliament, government and constitution had been dissolved.